 Research has shown that most employees don’t understand their organisation’s strategy.
-You can reconnect employees with your company strategy by converting the strategy into a strategy story and gaining the skills to tell that story in an understandable, memorable way.
+You can reconnect employees with your strategy by converting it into a strategy story and gaining the skills to tell that story in an clear, memorable way.

 Strategy stories do more than communicate strategy